 Water Bank Workgroup – looking at one of the tools that might be used to implement Demand Management

-Full presentation by Eric Kuhn, Colorado River District General Manager
+Full presentation by Eric Kuhn, former Colorado River District General Manager

-Compact Water Bank Update – April 2017 Memo by Dan Birch, Deputy General Manager
+Compact Water Bank Update – April 2017 Memo by Dan Birch, former Deputy General Manager

 The Water Bank Work Group (WBWG) was conceived by the Southwestern Water Conservation District and the Colorado River District.
 Other participants are the state, the Front Range Water Council and The Nature Conservancy.
 The intent of the WBWG is to explore conservation efforts to prevent buy-and-dry of senior West Slope agricultural water rights by East Slope water providers, most of whom hold post-compact water rights.